• Work

 A relatively-recent Illinois transplant, Kelly lives in rural northeast Missouri with her husband Jeff and their cat Pooj.
 Their self-designed home near Mark Twain Lake is made of styrofoam and steel.

-Kelly is a signature member of the Transparent Watercolor Society of America, American Women Artists, the Missouri Watercolor Society, the Illinois Watercolor Society, and the Watercolor Honor Society.
-She will be part of the team of watercolor artists representing the United States at the prestigious Acquarello in Fabriano event in Bologna, Italy in April 2023.
+Kelly is a signature member of the National Watercolor Society, the Transparent Watercolor Society of America, the Southern Watercolor Society, the Illinois Watercolor Society, and the Watercolor USA Honor Society.
+She is a WHS board member, and she edits their newsletter.
+Kelly was a faculty member at Watercolor Live! in 2025.
+She will be part of the team of watercolor artists representing the United States at the annual Acquarello in Fabriano event in Bologna, Italy in April.
+In May 2026, she will exhibit a self-portrait as one of the “masters” at International Watercolor Masters in Lilleshall, England.

 Quotes!